NVIDIA/NeMo/docs/source/nlp/prompt_learning.rst

 P-tuning usually requires fewer virtual tokens per task to achieve good results but uses a higher number of parameters compared to prompt-tuning.
 For example, if you prompt tune a 125M parameter GPT model (with hidden size 768) on two tasks, using 100 virtual tokens per task, the total parameters tuned during prompt tuning would equal 153k (~.1% of the pre-trained model size).
 If you p-tune the same 125M GPT model on 2 tasks, using an LSTM with two layers and 10 tokens per task, you will be tuning 8.3M parameters (~6.6% of the pre-trained model size).
 The increased number of parameters used during p-tuning is mitigated by our ``prompt_table``.
 When p-tuned soft prompts are placed in the prompt table, only the parameters for the predicted virtual tokens are saved.
 This allows us to keep the benefit of tuning a larger number of parameters during training, while also preserving the parameter efficiency of prompt-tuning during inference and storing of the model.

 Because p-tuning shares parameters between tasks during training, p-tuning your model on multiple tasks that are similar might allow your model to share insight between tasks.
-In the same vein, p-tuning on many very different tasks at once might perform worse than prompt tuning, which tunes a distinct set of parameters per task.
+In the same vein, p-tuning on many very different tasks at once might perform worse than prompt tuning, which tunes a distinct set of parameters per task. **Generally we recommend using p-tuning over prompt tuning.**

 Users can also optionally tune the model's full parameters in addition to the soft prompt parameters.
 See ``model.lm_finetune`` in the Prompt Learning Config section for details on how to configure this.